Doctor of Philosophy Degree Program

 - Students must communicate their intent to register with and receive approval from the faculty mentor in writing, prior to registering for credits for the special studies or thesis research and include the content/activities to be conducted and the number of credits.

-- Students may take 1-3 credits while taking a full load of courses.
+- Students may take 1-3 credits while taking a full load of courses (not to exceed 22 credits per term).

 - Students may take up to 8 credits per term while taking a partial load of courses with the approval of the faculty mentor.